zeroc-ice/ice-demos/cpp11/Chat/client/README.md

-This demo is a C++ commandline client for the [ZeroC Chat Demo](https://doc.zeroc.com/display/Doc/Chat+Demo).
+This demo is a C++ command-line client for the [ZeroC Chat Demo][1].
-This demo connects to a single chat room, allowing you to chat with other chat room participants.
+It connects to a single chat room, allowing you to chat with other chat room participants.

 By default, the demo connects to the chat server hosted on demo.zeroc.com